heritai/ml_challenge_emergency_response/README.md

 *   `x_test.csv`: Testing features.
 *   `y_train_u9upqBE.csv`: Training target variables.

-**Important Note:** Due to licensing restrictions, the original dataset cannot be included in this repository.
-Users must provide their own data files following this specified structure.
+**Important Note:** Due to licensing restrictions, the original dataset is not included in this repository.
+Users must provide their own data files following the specified structure.

 ## Usage